 Usually when I return to something I’ve written a while later, I can produce a list nearly as long as the original writing of things I’d like to change – wording to improve, facts to add, insights to tweak, better examples to use and metadata to revise.

-Only the typo in the contents page of the first edition makes me wince and though we accumulated quite a few ideas for when we put together a second edition, there’s really just one additional chapter I discovered I wished Ed and I had written for the first edition.
+Only the typo in the contents page of the first edition makes me wince.
+Though we accumulated quite a few new ideas for when we put together a second edition and I now have a little list of possibilities for any eventual third edition, there’s only one real major omission which makes me wish Ed and I had written an extra chapter.

 I realised this when reading a fascinating account of a novel by a physicist about managing a factory: The Goal by Eli Goldratt.

 The Goal narrates the story of Alex Rogo, a fictional plant manager in a fictional small town.
 Alex’s factory is floundering—shipping orders late, losing money—and his marriage is deteriorating under the stress.
 His division manager has given him three months to turn the plant around before it’s closed and all his employees are laid off…